 SR: Shockingly, 50% of women wonder if their vagina is normal looking.
 Here's another misunderstanding many women agonize over.
 You know the saying, "No two snowflakes are exactly alike?"
 Well, the expression could just as easily refer to vaginas.
 There is no one right way for a vagina to look, meaning also that there's no such thing as a perfect one.

 The labia, or lips—which vary from person to person—seem to be under the greatest scrutiny by my patients.
-Recently, a patient of mine tearfully confided in me that her boyfriend told her she had plus-size lips compared to others he'd seen online, and that she really needed a more "sexy-looking cooch."
-The fact is that the two lips of the vagina are not identical on the same person.
+Recently, a patient of mine tearfully confided in me that her boyfriend told her she had plus-size lips compared to others he'd seen online.
+The fact is that the two lips of the vagina are not identical, even on the same person.

 Just as our two eyes are not identical, nor our ears or breasts, the lips of our labia are neither identical nor symmetrical.
 Likewise, a man's testicles are neither identical nor symmetrical, but we don't comment on how pretty a man's balls are, do we?
 Maybe we should start a campaign like "When yours are perfect, you can comment on mine!"